Welcome to today's edition of the Rush 24-7 podcast.

 So what?

-You all beat up on good people for doing good things, I'm not ever telling.
+You all beat up on good people for doing good things.

-And what he's really upset about here, he said only liberal white folks who are interested in disclosure rules for turkey giveaways.
+And what he's really upset about here, he said, only liberal white folks who are interested in disclosure rules for turkey giveaways.

 He's upset at the liberal white folks because they want accountability.

-They want to find out where the turkeys are coming from, and Mary and Mary don't want to tell them.
+They want to find out where the turkeys are coming from.

-Interested in disclosure rules for turkey giveaways.
+Only liberal white folks interested in disclosure rules for turkey giveaways.

 He added that it's the same types who are interested in other good government initiatives like the city's open meeting laws.